craftcms/docs/docs/cloud/builds.md

 ### Artifact URLs

 If you need to refer to the final, published URL of a build artifact from your build scripts, a file they generate, or from your Craft app, a special `CRAFT_CLOUD_ARTIFACT_BASE_URL` is provided to every environment.
-From Node, you can access this variable via `process.env.CRAFT_CLOUD_ARTIFACT_BASE_URL`—but be aware that it will _not_ be available (or useful) when your scripts are evaluated in a browser.
+From Node.js, you can access this variable via `process.env.CRAFT_CLOUD_ARTIFACT_BASE_URL`—but be aware that it will _not_ be available (or useful) when your scripts are evaluated in a browser.

 On Cloud, that URL will always look something like this: